Canadian identity: 20th century

 The main crisis regarding Canadian identity came in World War I. Canadians of British heritage were strongly in favour of the war effort, while those of French heritage, especially in Quebec, showed far less interest.
 A series of political upheavals ensued, especially the Conscription Crisis of 1917.
 Simultaneously, the role of immigrants as loyal Canadians was contested, with large numbers of men of German or Ukrainian heritage temporarily stripped of voting rights or incarcerated in camps.
 The war helped define separate political identities for the two groups, and permanently alienated Quebec and the Conservative Party.

 During this period, World War I helped to establish a separate Canadian identity among Anglophoners, especially through the military experiences of the Battle of Vimy Ridge and the Battle of Passchendaele and the intense homefront debates on patriotism.
 (A similar crisis, though much less intense, erupted in World War II.)

 In the 1920s, the Dominion of Canada achieved greater independence from Britain, notably in the Statute of Westminster in 1931.
 It remained part of the larger Commonwealth but played an independent role in the League of Nations.
 As Canada became increasingly independent and sovereign, its primary foreign relationship and point of reference gradually moved to the United States, the superpower with whom it shared a long border and major economic, social and cultural relationships.

 The Statute of Westminster also gave Canada its own monarchy, which remains in personal union with 14 other countries of the Commonwealth of Nations.
-However, overt associations with Great Britain wound down after the end of the Second World War, when Canada established its own citizenship laws in 1947.
-Throughout the 1960s and 1970s, a number of symbols of the Crown were either removed completely (such as the Royal Mail) or changed (such as the Royal Arms of Canada).
+However, overt associations with Britain wound down after the end of the Second World War, when Canada established its own citizenship laws in 1947.
+Throughout the 1960s and 1970s, a number of symbols of the Canadian Crown were either removed completely (such as the Royal Mail) or changed (such as the Royal Arms of Canada), while others were created (for example, the monarch's royal standard).